---

 - **Cloud models:** the model runs on someone else's servers over the internet

-Cloud models are usually easier to start with and often stronger.
+Cloud models (the bring-your-own-key option) are usually easier to start with and often stronger.
 Local models give you more privacy and can work offline, but they depend on your hardware.
+You can mix both and switch between them whenever you like.

 ## Why some replies are slow